Livestock Analysis & Competitive Advantage

 Livestock - The Kenyan Context

-of the agriculture labour force with approximately 70% of the country’s livestock output coming from 10 million pastoralists living in Arid and semi-arid lands (ASALs).
-The sub-sector supplies the domestic requirements of meat, eggs, milk, and dairy products with the per capita consumption of livestock products estimated at 16kg of meat, 121 liters of milk, and 45 eggs per person annually respectively.
+Livestock accounts for 12% of Kenya’s GDP and employs 50% of the agriculture labour force with approximately 70% of the country’s livestock output coming from 10 million pastoralists living in Arid and semi-arid lands (ASALs).
+The sub-sector supplies the domestic requirements of meat, eggs, milk, and dairy products with the per capita consumption of livestock products estimated at 16kgs of meat, 121 litres of milk, and 45 eggs per person annually respectively.

 Agriculture Sector Growth and Transformation Strategy